-Any significant variation in the operating pressure could indicate a supply problem.
-If the operating pressure is too high the gas supply meter/governor may be set incorrectly.
+Any significant variation in the inlet pressure could indicate a supply problem.
+If the inlet pressure is too high, the gas supply meter/governor may be set incorrectly.
 This should be checked with the fire running and if necessary reset by the gas supplier.
-If the operating pressure is too low, then check the meter/governor pressure with the appliance running.
-Upon satisfactory checking of the operating pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
+If the inlet pressure is too low, then check the meter/governor pressure with the appliance running.
+If this is less than the inlet pressure stated in section 2.0 of these instructions it will need to be reset by the gas supplier.
+If the inlet pressure is too low, but the meter/governor pressure is acceptable, then a problem in the supply pipework is to be suspected.
+Upon satisfactory checking of the inlet pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
 Light the fire and check for gas soundness.
-In the event that the operating pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the problem investigated and rectified.
+In the event that the inlet pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the problem investigated and rectified.